guildedts/guide/guide/getting-started/setting-up-a-bot.md

 ![Bot context menu](/bot-context-menu.jpg)

-Now click the `Manage auth tokens` button and press `Generate token` to generate a auth token.
+Now click the `Manage auth tokens` button and press `Generate token` to generate an auth token.
 This token will be used for logging into your bot, so make sure you save it.

 ::: danger
 Keep this token private.